Project

 In the space provided, list a minimum of 10 foods that supply the nutrient that you are evaluating.
 Underline at least 5 that you enjoy eating.

-You can find additional information by viewing Essential Nutrients at http://www.whfoods.com/nutrientstoc.php
+You can find additional information at these links:

 NOTE: The last section of the report asks about calories.
 Enter the 10 activities that you can do to burn more calories.
 Include the name of the activities and the number of calories that you would burn in 60 minutes (see part four).